 - Add a comment on the PR that says what issue you are fixing.
 Put the text Closes # or Fixes # followed by the number of the issue on a single line.
 This will allow GitHub to automatically link the PR to the issue and close the issue when the PR is closed.

-- You can request a specific reviewer from the GitHub webpage or you can ask someone on IRC/Slack to review.
+- You can request a specific reviewer from the GitHub webpage or you can join the Decred community and ask somebody to review.

 - ALL changes must be reviewed and receive at least one approval before they can go in.
 Only team members can give official approval, but comments from other users are encouraged.